-- Work to establish and maintain an ethos where children feel secure, are encouraged to talk and are always listened to. - Include regular consultation with children e.g. through safety questionnaires, participation in antibullying week, asking children to report whether they have had happy/sad lunchtimes/playtimes - Ensure that all children know there is an adult in the school whom they can approach if they are worried or in difficulty. - Include safeguarding across the curriculum, including PSE, opportunities which equip children with the skills they need to stay safe from harm and to know to whom they should turn for help.
-In particular this will include anti-bullying work, online-safety, road safety, pedestrian and cycle training.
-Also focussed work in Year 6 to prepare for transition to Secondary school and more personal safety/independent travel. - Ensure all staff are aware of school guidance for their use of mobile technology and have discussed safeguarding issues around the use of mobile technologies and their associated risks.
+- work to establish and maintain an ethos where children feel secure, are encouraged to talk and are always listened to: - include regular consultation with children e.g. through safety questionnaires, participation in antibullying week, asking children to report whether they have had happy/sad lunchtimes/playtimes; - ensure that all children know there are adults in the school whom they can approach if they are worried or in difficulty: - include safeguarding across the curriculum, including PSE, opportunities which equip children with the skills they need to stay safe from harm and to know to whom they should turn for help; in particular this will include anti-bullying work, online-safety, road safety, pedestrian and cycle training; provide focussed activities to prepare key year groups for transition to new settings and/or key stages e.g. more personal safety/independent travel; and - ensure all staff, pupils and parent are aware of school guidance for their use of mobile technology and the safeguarding issues around the use of mobile technologies and their associated risks have been shared.